Uniform estimates for conforming Galerkin method for anisotropic singularly perturbed elliptic problems: Introduction

 \section{Introduction}

-The numerical study of singular perturbations problems keeps an important place numerical analysis.
+The numerical study of singular perturbation problems keeps an important place in numerical analysis.
 Consider an elliptic problem $P_{\epsilon}(u_{\epsilon})=0$ where $\epsilon \in (0,1]$ is a small parameter.
 Let $P_{\epsilon,h}(u_{\epsilon,h})=0$ be the numerical approximation of the continuous problem $P_{\epsilon}$.
-The estimations obtained by a classical analysis, for instance, by the Céa's lemma, is of the form
+The estimates obtained by a classical analysis, for instance, by the Céa's lemma, is of the form

 where $\Vert \cdot \Vert_{\Omega}$ is some norm on a suitable space on $\Omega$.
-To ensure a good numerical approximation of the exact solution $u_{\epsilon}$ when $\epsilon$ is very small one must take $h$ very small than $\epsilon$ which is impractical from the numerical point of view.
-For some kind of numerical scheme which called asymptotically preserved, that is when we have $\lim_{\epsilon}\lim_{h}u_{\epsilon,h}=\lim_{h}\lim_{\epsilon}u_{\epsilon,h}$, one can obtain $\epsilon-$uniform estimations.
-In \cite{Sin} J. Sin gave a simple method to obtain such estimations.
-The idea is combining (\ref{glob1}) with an other estimation of the form
+To ensure a good numerical approximation of the exact solution $u_{\epsilon}$ when $\epsilon$ is very small, then one must take $h$ much smaller than $\epsilon$, which is impractical from the numerical point of view.
+For some kind of numerical scheme which called asymptotically preserved, that is when we have $\lim_{\epsilon}\lim_{h}u_{\epsilon,h}=\lim_{h}\lim_{\epsilon}u_{\epsilon,h}$, one can obtain $\epsilon-$uniform estimates.
+In \cite{Sin} J. Sin gave a simple method to obtain such estimates.
+The idea is combining (\ref{glob1}) with another estimate of the form